 Electronic Availability of Proxy Materials.
 To expedite delivery, reduce our costs and decrease the environmental impact of printing and mailing our proxy materials, we used "Notice and Access" in accordance with a Securities and Exchange Commission ("SEC") rule that permits us to provide these materials to our stockholders over the Internet.
-On or about May [], 2023, we will send a Notice of Internet Availability of Proxy Materials to certain of our stockholders containing instructions on how to access our proxy materials online.
-If you received a Notice of Internet Availability of Proxy Materials, you will not receive a printed copy of the proxy materials in the mail unless you specifically request them.
-Instead, the Notice of Internet Availability of Proxy Materials instructs you on how to access and review all of the important information contained in the proxy materials online and on how you may submit your proxy via the Internet.
-If you received a Notice of Internet Availability of Proxy Materials and would like to receive a copy of our proxy materials, follow the instructions contained therein to request a paper or email copy on a one-time or ongoing basis.
+On or about May 1, 2023, we released to stockholders and made available on the Internet a Notice of Internet Availability of Proxy Materials to certain of our stockholders containing instructions on how to access our proxy materials online.
+If you received a Notice of Internet Availability of Proxy Materials in the mail unless you specifically request them.
+Instead, the Notice of Internet Availability of Proxy Materials online and on how you may submit your proxy via the Internet.
+If you received a Notice of Internet Availability of Proxy Materials online and on how you may submit your proxy via the Internet.
+If you received a Notice of Internet Availability of Proxy Materials online and on how you may submit your proxy via the Internet.
+If you received a Notice of Internet Availability of Proxy Materials online and would like to receive a copy of our proxy materials, follow the instructions contained therein to request a paper or email copy on a one-time or ongoing basis.